nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 ### Exporting Data to a CSV File : `export`

-Exports currently listed persons and their details to a CSV file, avengersassemble.csv, which can be found in addressbookdata.
+Exports currently listed persons and their details to a CSV file, `avengersassemble.csv`, which can be found in `addressbookdata`.

 **Steps:**
 1. Filter out the persons you want to export using the [`find`](#filtering-persons--find) or [`list`](#listing-all-persons--list) command.
 2. Type `export` to export the currently listed persons and their details to a CSV file.
-3. Upon export, a folder named addressbookdata will be created in the same directory where Avengers Assemble is located.
-Within this folder, you'll find the CSV file named avengersassemble.csv, containing the exported data.
+3. Upon export, a folder named `addressbookdata` will be created in the same directory where Avengers Assemble is located.
+Within this folder, you'll find the CSV file named `avengersassemble.csv`, containing the exported data.

 Format: `export`